shivamMg/hugo-theme-learn/exampleSite/content/basics/configuration/_index.en.md

   # Javascript and CSS cache are automatically busted when new version of site is generated.
   # Set this to true to disable this behavior (some proxies don't handle well this optimization)
   disableAssetsBusting = false
+  # Javascript, CSS, and font bundles created by webpack are used instead of individual files.
+  # Set this to true to enable this behavior.
+Ensure `npm run build` has been run to create bundles.
+  enableAssetsBundling = false
   # Set this to true to disable copy-to-clipboard button for inline code.
   disableInlineCopyToClipBoard = false
   # A title for shortcuts in menu is set by default.
 Set this to true to disable it.